delfick/credo/README.rst

     Used to register an idp provider so that when you do an inject it is available as a source of credentials

+credo serve
+    Serve a fake metadata service.
+This needs to be run as root so that we can bind to port 80 on 169.254.169.254.

+credo switch
+    Tell the fake metadata service which credentials to use.
+It behaves just like ``inject``.

 It also does:

 * Stores your credentials so that you have repositories of users in particular